 The EATC does not come under EU authority but, it and its assets may contribute to the Common Security and Defence Policy (CSDP) of the European Union and is not a project of the Permanent Structured Cooperation (PESCO) of the CSDP.

-Originally a Franco-German initiative, that came into being in 1999 as a politico-military proposal to develop collective goals for rapid capability, including in the area of strategic transport, in 2000, the EAG conducted a study that recommended that it would be beneficial to coordinate the international military airlift requirements and the means to meet them.
+Originally a Franco-German initiative, that came into being in 1999 as a politico-military proposal to develop collective goals for rapid capability, including in the area of strategic transport.
+In 2000, the European Air Group (EAG) conducted a study that recommended that it would be beneficial to coordinate the international military airlift requirements and the means to meet them.
 It also advised the establishment of a permanent element to manage airlift coordination needs, by smoothly transferring competencies from existing national structures.

 In June 2001, the member states of the EAG established the European Airlift Coordination Cell (EACC) as a first step to improving the utilisation of European military air transport and air-to-air refuelling aircraft by identifying spare military airlift capacities and sharing this information with interested nations.

 The EACC was so successful in its first year, that the savings made exceeded its operating costs.
 As a result of this, in June 2003, the EACC member states decided to further develop this cell by increasing the mission scope and responsibility and the European Airlift Centre (EAC) was established.
 On paper, the EAC was to have increased responsibilities over planning and harmonisation of air transport-related regulations.
-Alas, the political will to transfer satisfactory levels of authority to the EAC, was not strong enough and as a result, France and Germany agreed on the next step – to create a multinational air transport command.
+Alas, the political will to transfer satisfactory levels of authority to the EAC was not strong enough, and as a result, France and Germany agreed on the next step – to create a multinational air transport command, but the UK did not continue.

 On the 12th of October 2006, it was decided at the 7th Franco-German Ministerial Council, to create a common strategic airlift command.
 The other member states of the EAC were invited to join and Belgium and the Netherlands did so by signing a note of accession.
 The EATC concept was approved in May 2007 by the chiefs of defence staff of the other four participating nations.
 This set the framework for working processes, as well as defining the levels of responsibilities and for further negotiations for the implementation of this new headquarters.
 A final decision was made to locate the command in Eindhoven and the interim legal framework was signed by all nations in the summer of 2010.